 Answers To Your Questions About DUI Charges In South Carolina

-If you face DUI charges, the best thing you can do is hire an experienced criminal defense attorney.
-The Law Office of Brad C. Richardson, LLC, opened its doors in 2015 and has helped thousands of clients throughout South Carolina since then.
-Previously, Mr. Richardson worked as a prosecutor, meaning he can anticipate how the other side will prepare their case against you.
+If you face driving under the influence (DUI) charges, the best thing you can do is hire an experienced criminal defense attorney.
+The founder of The Law Office of Brad C. Richardson, LLC, opened the firm’s doors in 2015 and has helped thousands of clients throughout South Carolina since then.
+Previously, Brad Richardson worked as a prosecutor, meaning he can anticipate how the other side will prepare their case against you.
 He is a strong yet compassionate criminal defense lawyer who is here to help you understand your options and defend your rights.
-Below, is information about drunk driving charges in South Carolina.
+Below is information about drunk driving charges in South Carolina.
 Please contact the firm with all additional questions.
 Mr. Richardson is happy to help.

-Do you have to blow into a breathalyzer if suspected of drunk driving in South Carolina?
+Do I have to blow into a breathalyzer if I’m suspected of drunk driving in South Carolina?

 No, it is not required.
 However, if you don’t, your license will automatically be suspended.

-Do you have to take a sobriety test if pulled over for drunk driving in South Carolina?
+Do I have to take a sobriety test if I’m pulled over for drunk driving in South Carolina?